They went round and round in such a magnificent manner.

 What would become of Riri?
 He couldn’t stop Seika from leaving.
 What were her plans for Riri?
 She would probably take Riri down to the city with her.
 No sooner had that thought struck him but he couldn’t help but see Riri and Shunryou in the same light.

 The world below was coming apart.
-Casting his defenseless young daughter into a world where monsters like Shudatsu roamed the earth was like tossing lambs to the lions.
+Casting his defenseless young daughter into a world where monsters like Shudatsu roamed the earth would be like tossing lambs to the lions.

 “Nobody is throwing anybody anywhere.
 I want to have you right here forever.
 Do you want to leave, Riri?”